 A "Dip" herself, Julie joined the Office of Admission in the fall of 2005.
 In her Fummer days, Julie was a member of the College's first women's rugby team.
 However, after breaking her nose during a game she reconsidered her dedication to athleticism.
 Julie's employment in the Office of Admission coincided with her children's own college searches.
 Struck by the sometimes impersonal or overwhelming feel of college visits and endeavors, Julie was eager to join the warm and accessible Office of Admission at her alma mater.
 In addition to serving as the Office's Director, Julie enjoys working with the Alumni and Development teams, and overseeing publications for Admissions.

 Paul joined Franklin & Marshall's Office of Admission in August 2010.
 As an undergraduate student, Paul played club soccer, intramural softball and basketball and worked in the athletics department.
 In graduate school, Paul was chosen to be a HGSE Student Ambassador.
 After graduating, he knew he wanted to work at a small liberal arts college with a strong reputation for academics and a close-knit community.
-As the dean representing the local community, Paul attends many events at area high schools and community-based organizations.

 Carly left behind sailing, ice climbing and skiing in Northern New England to come to F&M, where she lived in the Murray Arts House, worked at Ben's Underground, and won the Barbara Nelson Award for Distinction in Writing.